alishdipani/Old_Website/_posts/2019-06-28-Simple-Plots-in-Rubyplot.md

 Thsi function first transforms the coordiantes and then combines the coordiantes which were two different sets before (x values = [0, 1, 2, 3, 4, 5, 6, 7, 0, 7] and y values = [30, 36, 86, 39, 27, 31, 79, 88, 27, 27]), the `zip` Ruby function is used to combine the points (now coords = [[0, 30], [1, 36], [2, 86], [3, 39], [4, 27], [5, 31], [6, 79], [7, 88], [0, 27], [7, 27]]).
 After this the properties of the polygon are set and the coordinates are given as an input to the polygon function of rmagick, but first the coordiantes array is flattened (now coords = [0, 30, 1, 36, 2, 86, 3, 39, 4, 27, 5, 31, 6, 79, 7, 88, 0, 27, 7, 27]) so that input is converted into the way that polygon function accepts, the splat operator (\*) is used to give the coords array as an argument to the function.
 Finally, the opacity of `Magick::Draw` object is set again to 1 (initial value).

 # Bar plot
-An example of bar plot with code is:
+An example of Bar plot with code is:
 ```ruby
 @figure = Rubyplot::Figure.new
 axes = @figure.add_subplot!
 0,0